19th National Congress of the Chinese Communist Party: The Congress

-At the October 18, 2017 opening session, General Secretary Xi Jinping gave a speech laying out a comprehensive approach to China's developmental path.
+Xi laid out a comprehensive approach to China's developmental path.
 While the speech reflected an updating of some policy issues that had been on the Party's agenda, it put forward a more concrete implementation strategy.
 Xi stated that economic challenges must be addressed within a "five-sphere integrated of plan" that was (1) political, (2) cultural, (3) economic, (4) social, and (5) ecological.
 The immediate economic task Xi described was supply-side structural reform, focusing on the reduction of excess capacity, eliminating excess homebuilding surplus, reducing debt, and decreasing costs.
 Xi warned against complacency and described "Three Critical Battles" that required focus: de-risking, poverty alleviation, and pollution control.
-Xi stated that the primary contradiction in China was "between unbalanced and inadequate development and the people's ever-growing needs for a better life."
-With regard to China's property sector, Xi stated that "houses are for living, not for speculation."
-These remarks were later part of the basis for the three red lines rule.